 The largest charging network in Rouyn-Noranda is Circuit électrique with 11 locations, followed by FLO with 8.
 Average DC fast power across the city is approximately 75 kW.

-EV Data Map scores every potential charging site in Canada from 0 to 100 for profitability, combining ZEV registration density, daytime population, traffic, demographics, nearby competing chargers, and grid context.
-Enter any Rouyn-Noranda address below for an instant profitability score, demand projection, and recommended charger configuration — including ZEVIP, Quebec provincial, and utility incentive matching.
+EV Data Map is an EVSE and DC Fast Charger location analyzer that scores every potential charging site in Canada from 0 to 100 for DC Fast Charger ROI, combining ZEV registration density, daytime population, traffic, demographics, nearby competing chargers, and grid context.
+Enter any Rouyn-Noranda address below for an instant ROI score, demand projection, and recommended charger configuration — including ZEVIP, Quebec provincial, and utility incentive matching.

 Rouyn-Noranda projects can typically stack three layers of funding: the federal Zero Emission Vehicle Infrastructure Program (ZEVIP) covering up to 50% of project costs, Quebec provincial programs for additional rebates and tax credits, and local utility incentives for grid-connected installations.
 Class 56 accelerated capital cost allowance (100% first-year writeoff) further improves project economics for commercial installations.